udamir/xk6-net/README.md

 import net from 'k6/x/net';
 import { check } from 'k6';

-const socket = new net.Socket({
+const socket = new net.Socket();

+export default function () {

+  socket.connect({
+    host: 'localhost',
+    port: 5000,
+    timeout: 5000,
     /**
      * Length of the length field in bytes
      * if lengthFieldLength is 0, then the length field is not used, and the message length is determined by maxLength.
      * If encoding is "binary" and lengthFieldLength and maxLength are both 0, then message event will not be emitted.
      */
     lengthFieldLength: 4,
     /**
      * Maximum message length in bytes
      * If maxLength is 0, then the maximum message length is not limited */
     maxLength: 1 * 1024 * 1024,
     /**
      * Encoding of the message: "utf-8" or "binary"
      * If encoding is "utf-8", then the message is decoded using utf-8 encoding
      * If encoding is "binary", then the message is decoded using binary encoding */
     encoding: "binary",
     /**
      * Delimiter for the message
      * If encoding is "utf-8" and delimiter is not empty, then it will be used as delimiter for splitting messages
      * Note that delimiter will be removed from the decoded message */
     delimiter: "",
-});

-export default function () {

-  socket.connect('localhost:5000', 5000)
+    /**
+     * Enable TLS for the connection
+     */
+    tls: false,
+    /**
+     * Server name for SNI and certificate verification (optional) */
+    serverName: "",
+    /**
+     * Skip certificate verification - NOT recommended for production */
+    insecureSkipVerify: false,
+  })

   socket.on("data", (data) => {
     // handle raw data (Uint8Array)